Stigma, Shame And Mental Illness

 Stigma and shame….Go Home!

-Mental illness, as the argument goes, carries with it a nasty stigma.
-We’re all increasingly concerned about this.
+Mental illness, or so the argument goes, carries with it a nasty stigma.

 The argument goes something like this: